The golfer's 11-year reign atop sport's rich list has been ended by a star who is currently languishing in

 From the Viking 'Danelaw' (virtually all England N of the Thames valley) the Norsemen's jury passed into earliest English Law as one of our "Rights Immemorial".

-Despite later becoming corrupted to favour Britain's ruling Norman-German elites, in 1785 a practitioner of Scottish & English law could still write:- (the italics are his)
+Despite later becoming corrupted to favour Britain's ruling Norman-German elites, in 1785 a practitioner of Scottish & English law could still write:- (the italics are his) -

-law as well as of fact in many civil and in all criminal trials. . .
+"The juries of England are judges of law as well as of fact in many civil and in all criminal trials. . .
 I should be the last man in the world to encourage juries to contradict rashly, wantonly, or perversely, the opinion of the judges.
 On the contrary I would have them listen respectfully to the advice they receive from the bench, by which they may often be well directed in forming their own opinion; which, 'and not another's,' is the opinion they are to return upon their oaths.
 But where, after due attention to all that the judge has said, they are decidedly of a different opinion from him, they not only have a power and aright, but they are bound in conscience to bring in a verdict accordingly."

 IN OTHER WORDS, IF A LAW IS UNJUST OR IS OPERATED UNJUSTLY, THE JURY CAN AND SHOULD FIND THE DEFENDANT 'NOT GUILTY' - AND SO CHANGE THE UNJUST LAW.

-Example: the hanging of children by pervert English judges.]
+[Example: the hanging of children by pervert English judges.]

 Maybe save/print - A Jury's Right to Nullify Corrupt or Unfair Use of Law - Wiki